imagekit-developer/imagekit-angular/README.md

 ## File Upload
 #### ik-upload
 The SDK provides a simple Component to upload files to the ImageKit Media Library.
-It accepts `fileName` parameter as a prop.
-The file parameter is provided as an input from the user.
+It has an attribute called `fileName` which is used by SDK for `fileName` parameter required to upload.
+The `file` parameter is provided as an input from the user.

 Also make sure that you have specified `authenticationEndpoint` during SDK initialization.
 The SDK makes an HTTP GET request to this endpoint and expects a JSON response with three fields i.e. `signature`, `token` and `expire`.